-- there is no clear definition of PPP; - there is little transparency of PPP costs; - PPP costs and charges have fluctuated considerably; - the cost attribution methods overstate PPP costs: - there is no pressure on BT to reduce its PPP costs; - as BT does not pay PPP ppm to itself for its on net traffic, this gives it a competitive advantage over its competitors who pay these costs; and - the ppm charging mechanism for the recovery of PPP costs does not reflect cost causation and discriminates in favour of those providers with relatively little investment in infrastructure; and - the charge control allows BT the flexibility to raise PPP ppm charges, which competing providers cannot avoid, while reducing those for interconnection circuits, which competing providers can avoid.

-2.19 These concerns are set out in more detail in Section 1.3 of the Ovum and Robson Rhodes ("ORR") report.
+- the ppm charging mechanism for the recovery of PPP costs does not reflect cost causation and discriminates in favour of those providers with relatively little investment in infrastructure; and - the charge control allows BT the flexibility to raise PPP ppm charges, which competing providers cannot avoid, while reducing those for interconnection circuits, which competing providers can avoid. - 2.18 These concerns are set out in more detail in Section 1.3 of the Ovum and Robson Rhodes ("ORR") report.
 Details of this report and where it can be found are set out below.